department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 ## Under what circumstances will the government replace a headstone or marker?

-###### We will cover the cost of replacing a government-issued headstone or marker if it is:
+###### We'll cover the cost of replacing a government-issued headstone or marker if:

-- Badly deteriorated
-- Illegible
-- Stolen
-- Vandalized
-- Inscribed incorrectly
+- Its condition has worsened over time
+- The inscription cannot be read
+- The inscription is incorrect
+- It has been stolen or vandalized
-- Damaged during shipping
+- It was damaged during shipping
-- Not up to contract specifications
+- It doesn't meet the contract requirements

 ###### We won't cover the cost of replacing a government-issued headstone or marker if: